prakharrrt/LMS/README.md

 Detailed API documentation can be found in the `/docs` directory.
 It includes information on each endpoint, required input, expected output, and possible errors.

-    **7. Access Your App**

-    Your backend should now be hosted on PythonAnywhere.
-Access it through the provided PythonAnywhere subdomain (e.g., `yourusername.pythonanywhere.com`).